Raptor Foundation Visit

-Next we met the owls in turn; an African Spotted Eagle Owl, A White-Faced African owl, a Tawny Owl and the Barn Owl again.
+We met the owls in turn; an African Spotted Eagle Owl, A White-Faced African owl, a Tawny Owl and a Barn Owl.
 We learnt that the colour of their eyes tells us when they fly and hunt; orange for sunrise/sunset, yellow for the day time and black for night time.
 Owls' eyes can't move so when they see it is like looking through binoculars.
 They have to turn their heads to see to the side or behind them, and they have never seen their feet!
 Their eyes are actually shaped like sausages which makes it difficult for them to see things that are close to them.
 We looked closely at the colours on the owls' feathers and talked about how they help to camouflage them in the trees.